leonidboykov/overwaifu/README.md

 The only source available for now is Sankaku's channel.
 I'll add more sources such as Overbuff, Google Trends and etc.

-Only female characters for now (to reduce typing).

-## Results

-Right now, the result looks like

-    D.Va - 5239
-    Mercy - 4348
-    Widowmaker - 3326
-    Tracer - 3242
-    Mei - 2568
-    Pharah - 1972
-    Sombra - 863
-    Symmetra - 692
-    Ana - 685
-    Zarya - 588

-    D.Va is the hottest female in the Overwatch

-Safe, Questionable and Explicit content are not available at the moment.

 ## Disclaimer

 overwaifu isn’t endorsed or in any way affiliated with Blizzard Entertainment